 Tastings are run regularly in the upstairs store room surrounded by hundreds of bottles of French wines in racks.
 These tastings are meticulously run, normally with Jean-Christophe and Scott giving a historical and viticultural presentation on a particular wine region or producer, followed by wine sampling accompanied by a generous local food match.
 They are quite an event with large wooden tables and around 40 people happily sampling and munching through famous wines and French delicacies.
 Even at around $70 a head, booking is essential as they have limited numbers and tend to sell out very quickly.

 Like the sound of Auckland?
-Phil offers a range of great tours in and around Auckland.
-Be sure to join him on one of his unique and fun tours:
+We have a range of great tours in and around Auckland.
+Be sure to join us on one of these unique and fun tours:

 Waiheke Island Wine Tour – Escape to beautiful Waiheke Island for incredible views and even better wines.

-Auckland Food and Wine Tour – For a full day of incredible tastings, this is the tour for all Kiwi foodies.
+Auckland Gourmet Food and Wine Walking Tour – For a full day of incredible tastings, this is the tour for all Kiwi foodies.